Battle of Vimy Ridge: Influence on Canada

 The Battle of Vimy Ridge has considerable significance for Canada.
 Although the battle is not generally considered the greatest achievement of the Canadian Corps in strategic importance or results obtained, it was the first instance in which all four Canadian divisions, made up of troops drawn from all parts of the country, fought together.
 The image of national unity and achievement is what, according to one of many recent patriotic narratives, initially gave the battle importance for Canada.
 According to Pierce, "The historical reality of the battle has been reworked and reinterpreted in a conscious attempt to give purpose and meaning to an event that came to symbolize Canada's coming of age as a nation".
 That Canadian national identity and nationhood were born out of the battle is an opinion that in the late twentieth century became widely held in military and general histories of Canada.
 McKay and Swift contend that the theory that Vimy Ridge is a source of Canada's rise as a nation is highly contested and developed in the latter part of the twentieth century after most of those who experienced the Great War had died but in 1919 Hopkins had attributed to F.A.
 MacKenzie the recognition "...that Dominions sharing the common burden shall share the common direction of the Empire's war policy" and related Lloyd George's commitment that the Dominions would not again be engaged in wars without consultation.

 Vimy Memorial

-The Canadian National Vimy Memorial is its largest and principal overseas war memorial.
-Located on the highest point of the Vimy Ridge, the memorial is dedicated to the commemoration of the Battle of Vimy Ridge and Canadian Expeditionary Force members killed during the First World War and those killed in France during the First World War with no known grave.
+The Canadian National Vimy Memorial is Canada's largest overseas war memorial.
+Located on the highest point of the Vimy Ridge, the memorial commemorates Canadian Expeditionary Force members killed during the First World War and those killed in France during the First World War with no known grave.
 France granted Canada perpetual use of a section of land at Vimy Ridge in 1922 for a battlefield park and memorial.
 A 250 acre portion of the former battlefield is preserved as part of the memorial park that surrounds the monument.
 The grounds of the site are still honeycombed with wartime tunnels, trenches, craters and unexploded munitions and are largely closed for public safety.
 A section of preserved trenches and a portion of a tunnel have been made accessible to visitors.